Cuban art: The new art

 The 1960s and 1970s saw the introduction of conceptual art, shifting emphasis away from craftsmanship to ideas.
 This often meant the elimination of objects in art production; only ideas were stated or discussed.
 It required an enhanced level of participation by the patron (interactive participation or a set of instructions to follow).
 Conceptual art, Minimalism, Earth art, and Performance art mingled together to expand the very definition of Art.

 By the late 1970s, many of the graduates of the school of the arts in Cuba, "the Facultad de Artes Plasticas of the Instituto Superior de Arte" (founded in 1976) were going to work as schoolteachers, teaching art to young Cubans across the island.
 This provided a platform for the graduates to teach students about freedom of expression in medium, message, and style of art.
 It was this new level of experimentation and expression that was to enable the movement of the 1980s.

 In Cuba, these new developments were naturally synthesized through the Afro-Cuban sensibility and emerged as The New Art, an art movement widely recognized as distinctly Cuban.
 Young artists born after the revolution rebelled against modernism and embraced conceptual art, amongst other genres.
 Many would carry on folkloric traditions and Santeria motifs in their individual expressions while infusing their message with humor and mockery.
 The art took a qualitative leap by creating international art structured on African views, not from the outside like surrealism but from the inside, alive with the cultural-spiritual complexities of their own existence.

 The exhibition Volumen Uno, in 1981, wrenched open the doors for The New Art.
 Participants, many of whom were still in school, created a typical generational backlash by artists of the previous generation including Alberto Jorge Carol, Nelson Dominguez, and César Leal, who went on the attack against the upstarts.
-The group, Volumen Uno - made up of Jose Bedia, Lucy Lippard, Ana Mendieta, Ricardo Brey, Leandro Soto, Juan Francisco Elso, Flavio Garciandia, Gustavo Perez Monzon, Rubin Torres Lloret, Gory (Rogelio Lopez Marin), and Tomas Sanchez - presented a "fresh eclectic mix filtered through informalism, pop, minimalism, conceptualism, performance, graffiti and Arte Povera reconfigured and reactivated … to be critically, ethically, and organically Cuban".
+The group, Volumen Uno - made up of Jose Bedia, Lucy Lippard, Ana Mendieta, Ricardo Brey, Leandro Soto, Juan Francisco Elso, Flavio Garciandia, Gustavo Perez Monzon, Rubén Torres Llorca, Gory (Rogelio Lopez Marin), and Tomas Sanchez - presented a "fresh eclectic mix filtered through informalism, pop, minimalism, conceptualism, performance, graffiti and Arte Povera reconfigured and reactivated … to be critically, ethically, and organically Cuban".